bparanj/crystal/programming/iac/docs/deployer/puma.md

 sudo systemctl enable puma
 ```

 This setup tells systemd to start your Rails application using Puma in production mode.
-Remember to ensure that your Rails application is fully configured for production use, including precompiled assets, database configuration for production, and proper environment variables set (such as `SECRET_KEY_BASE`).
+Remember to ensure that your Rails application is fully configured for production use,  precompiled assets, database configuration for production, and proper environment variables set (such as `SECRET_KEY_BASE`).

 To create an Ansible playbook that sets up a systemd service for a Puma HTTP Server with the provided unit file configuration, follow these steps.
 This playbook will create the service file, enable, and start the Puma service.